Xu3XiWang/Xu3XiWang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

+Hi 👋!
+I’m Zhicheng Wang (王志诚), currently an Algorithm Researcher at ByteDance.
+My work focuses on MLLM-based representation foundation models for large-scale multi-modal search and video understanding.

+My current work aims to develop general-purpose image search and question-answering systems on Douyin, as well as foundational technologies for general video understanding.
+In particular, I focus on MLLM-based embedding models, Video LLMs, and scalable multi-modal representation learning.
+Douyin multi-modal search has become one of the largest real-world application scenarios for multi-modal technologies.

+Before joining ByteDance, I was a research intern at Alibaba’s Pailitao, one of the largest e-commerce visual search scenarios in China, where I explored large-scale post-training methods for MLLM-based representations in e-commerce search systems.

-Hi👋!
-I’m Zhicheng Wang (王志诚), a second-year Master student at the Huazhong University of Science and Technology, supervised by Zhiguo Cao.
-I obtained both my Bachelor’s degrees from Huazhong University of Science and Technology.
-My research interests focus on Open-World Object Localization & Counting, MLLM Representation and Video LLM.
+I received both my Master’s and Bachelor’s degrees from Huazhong University of Science and Technology, supervised by Prof. Zhiguo Cao.
+My academic research mainly focused on Open-World Object Localization & Counting, MLLM Representation, and Video LLM.

-I am currently an intern at Alibaba's Pailitao (拍立淘), one of China's largest real-world multi-modal applications.
-My work focuses on developing efficient MLLM-to-Embedding models for a large-scale, multi-modal search system that indexes over 10 billion image-text product pairs for e-commerce.

-I’m always open to new collaborations, so please feel free to get in touch🙋!
+I’m always open to new collaborations, so please feel free to get in touch 🙋!

 # 🔥 News